kukukaka/next.js/_posts/books-2020.md

 <i>Rhiannon Beaubien and Shane Parrish</i><br />

 I was not too fond of it.
-I got a strong reaction against it when I first read it as I felt it was some psychology bullshit for tech people.
+I got a strong reaction against it when I first read it as I felt it was some human behavior bullshit for tech people.
 Mental models are an exciting topic, but I think it oversimplifies them, and talking about them without context is not acceptable.
 Trying to talk about magic formulas about how people think requires a bit more.

-On the other hand, a couple of friends enjoy it, and I'm not even close to being a physiology expert.
+On the other hand, a couple of friends enjoy it, and I'm not even close to being a human behavior expert.
 <br /><br />